 Custard biscuits are fork pressed cookies –comparable to Shortbread and Naan Khatai only more delicate and flavorsome from the use of custard.
 The main ingredient in custard powder accounts for the soft ‘melt in the mouth’ texture of this cookie, much like melting moments – South Africa’s butter biscuit version of Danish butter cookies.
 This recipe is egg free and easy to make.
 This custard biscuit simply requires butter, flour, custard powder and sugar.
 Using proportionate amounts of butter and flour result in perfectly pressed biscuits without cracks.
 I use a ratio of 1 cup butter:1 cup flour: 1/2 cup custard powder.

 Amma’s Custard Biscuits

 Custard biscuits were one of Amma’s most famous recipes – especially for Diwali and essential when we were expecting visitors from Durban.
 For variety Amma sometimes shaped custard biscuits flat and decorated them with a dot of mixed fruit jam.

 Another substitute in this recipe is vanilla pudding instead of custard powder, it works just as well.
-If you're not in a 'common wealth' country/ former colony chances are you won't find any custard powder in stores.
-I recommend unsweetended vanilla pudding powder or cornflour (maizena).
+If you’re not in a ‘common wealth’ country/ former colony chances are you won’t find any custard powder in stores.
+I recommend unsweetened vanilla pudding powder or cornstarch (maizena).

 Custard Biscuit Recipe